 This page was last updated on

 1985 – Honda CRX (Civic) Manual 5-Speed will be sold at a private auction on Thursday, June 3rd, 2021 (around 6pm.)
 NOTE: During the auction, you can call-in and bid by phone so if you live out-of-town, you can still bid without actually coming to Athens on the auction date.
 CLICK HERE for DETAILS about ABSENTEE BIDDING (NOTE: you’ll need to register ahead of time).
-At that same auction I will sell my house and virtually everything I own.
+At that same auction I will also be selling my house, furnishings, and virtually everything I own.
 So if you like auctions, maybe you’ll find other treasures you can’t live without.
 The Auction starts at 4pm.
 Household goods will be auctioned off.
 Then, at 6pm, the house and car.
 Then, until 9pm, the rest of the contents of the house.

 Please know that this is NOT a show-car.
 But it’s an incredibly fun and reliable driver-car.
 There are some cosmetic flaws I’ll point-out below.
 I’ve had it almost 17 years and it runs great, has plenty of energy, and is the most fun-car I’ve ever owned.
 I drive it only about once a week and get 1 or 2 compliments a month and, of course, enjoy slightly-longer conversations with those who are nostalgic because they owned one when they were younger.
 So if you don’t want people occasionally rushing over all excited to tell you how much they love your car because they had one almost just like it 30-years ago, then this may not be the car for you.